endpoints4s/endpoints4s/README.md

   * and one for incrementing it.
   * It uses circe.io for JSON marshalling.
   */
-trait CounterAlg extends Endpoints with CirceCodecs {
+trait CounterAlg extends EndpointsAlg with CirceCodecs {

   /**
     * Get the counter current value.